header logo

 Top 10 unknown rules in football will surprise you

-Football rules are a system of standardized regulations applied in football matches.
-They are established by the International Football Association Board (IFAB).
-This system of playing rules is applied in all countries worldwide.
-Every player, coach, referee, and fan needs to understand these regulations.
-However, in reality, there are some rules that football viewers often overlook while watching matches.
-There might be some rules you're not aware of, and in this article, Wintips admin will reveal some extremely interesting 10 unknown rules in football.
+The rules of football form a standardized system of regulations applied in matches.
+They are set and maintained by The International Football Association Board (IFAB).
+This set of rules is applied worldwide.
+Every player, coach, referee, and fan should be familiar with these regulations.
+In reality, there are some rules that football fans often overlook while watching matches.
+There might be some rules you're not aware of, and in this article, Wintips admin will reveal some exciting 10 unknown rules in football.

 10 unknown rules in football